toluemy/A-COMPREHENSIVE-BUSINESS-PERFORMANCE-REVIEW-OF-ADIDAS-USING-POWER-BI-/README.md

 	Total Cost = Cost per Unit Column multiplied by Unit Sold Column Profit = Subtraction of Total Cost Column  from  Total Revenue Column So in total the dataset has 14 columns and 9648 rows.

+# ANALYTICAL QUESTIONS
+Below are the analytical questions:

+1. How do sales methods (Online, Outlet and In-Store) influence the profit?
+2. Which product category contributed most to Adidas’ profit?
+3. Which region generated the highest profit for Adidas?
+4. Which retailer contributed the most to the overall profit?
+5. What was the quarterly sales trend?